-We currently lease and occupy approximately 20,000 square feet in St. Paul, Minnesota for our headquarters.
-In February 2014, we entered into an amendment to the lease for our headquarters which expands the leased space to approximately 26,775 square feet, extends the term of the lease to July 2020, and gives us the right to further extend the term of the lease for one additional five-year term.
-Our office in suburban north London, United Kingdom consists of 17,000 square feet of space, and our lease for this space expires at our option in January 2015.
-We also lease smaller facilities in Canada, Hong Kong, China, Germany, Spain, Romania and Poland.
+We currently lease and occupy approximately 26,775 square feet in St. Paul, Minnesota for our headquarters.
+In February 2014, we entered into an amendment to the lease for our headquarters which expanded the leased space from approximately 20,000 square feet to approximately 26,775 square feet, extended the term of the lease to July 2020, and gave us the right to further extend the term of the lease for one additional five year term.
+We also lease smaller facilities in Canada, Germany, Spain and Romania.

-We believe that our current space is generally adequate to meet our current expected needs, and we do not intend to lease significantly more space in 2014.
+We believe that our current space is generally adequate to meet our current expected needs, and we do not intend to lease significantly more space in 2016.